flusio/Flus/docs/development.md

 It will copy the `env.sample` file to `.env` and call the Flus CLI to configure the database.
 If you need to, you can change the environment variables in the `.env` file.
-The `SMTP_` variables should be set to be used with an existing email account.

 Now, you should be able to access Flus at [localhost:8000](http://localhost:8000).

+Mailpit is configured to catch all the outgoing emails.
+You can access its interface at [localhost:8025](http://localhost:8025).

 The containers can be stopped and cleaned with: